peilin54/edgar-data-extract/README.md

 ## Overview
 Form 4 filings are publicly available through the [SEC EDGAR website](https://www.sec.gov/edgar/search/).
 Information in Form 4 can be used to analyze insider trading activity.
 This code extracts information from Form 4 filings and store the information in three databases in CSV format:
-- **nonDerivative.csv**:  database that contains issuer, reporting owners and information for "Table I - Non-Derivative Securities Acquired, Disposed of, or Beneficially Owned" in Form 4.
+- **nonDerivative.csv**:  database that contains issuer, reporting owners,information for "Table I - Non-Derivative Securities Acquired, Disposed of, or Beneficially Owned" and footnotes in Form 4.
-- **derivative.csv**:  database that contains issuer, reporting owners and informatoin for "Table II - Derivative Securities Acquired, Disposed of, or Beneficially Owned" in Form 4.
+- **derivative.csv**:  database that contains issuer, reporting owners,information for "Table II - Derivative Securities Acquired, Disposed of, or Beneficially Owned" and footnotes in Form 4.
 - **footnotes.csv**:  database that contains issuer, reporting owners, footnotes and transaction date in Form 4.

-Each entry has exactly one transaction/holding record along with the corresponding issuer and reporting owner information.
+Each entry has exactly one transaction/holding record along with the corresponding issuer, reporting owner and footnote information.

 ## How to use
 The source code is in the `edgar` directory and the tests are in the `tests` directory.
 ### Requirement
 Python 3.10.6
-Specific packages used for devloping this code.
+Specific packages used for developing this code.
 >flatdict==4.0.1
 pandas==2.0.1
 xmltodict==0.13.0